ava-labs/spacesvm/README.md

 One could the SpacesVM to instead send rewards to a beneficiary chosen by whoever produces a block.

+### Fees
+All interactions with the SpacesVM require the payment of fees (denominated in `SPC`).
+The VM Genesis includes support for allocating one-off `SPC` to different EVM-style addresses and to allocating `SPC` to an airdrop list.

+Nearly all fee-related params can be tuned by the SpacesVM deployer.

 ## Usage
 _If you are interested in running the VM, not using it.
 Jump to [Running the VM](#running-the-vm)._